-Non-GAAP Operating Profit (Loss)
+Non-GAAP Operating Profit

-We define non-GAAP operating profit (loss) as GAAP operating loss excluding stock-based compensation expense, amortization of intangible assets, change in fair value of contingent consideration, acquisition-related transaction costs, impairment of lease related assets and lease modification.
-We believe non-GAAP operating profit (loss) provides investors and other users of our financial information consistency and comparability with our past financial performance and facilitates period-to-period comparisons of GAAP operating loss.
+We define non-GAAP operating profit as GAAP operating loss excluding stock-based compensation expense, amortization of intangible assets, lease modification and impairment, change in fair value of contingent consideration and transaction costs related to acquisitions and certain non-capitalized offering-related expenses.
+We believe non-GAAP operating profit provides investors and other users of our financial information consistency and comparability with our past financial performance and facilitates period-to-period comparisons of GAAP operating loss.

-The following table provides a reconciliation of GAAP operating loss to non-GAAP operating profit (loss) (in thousands):
+The following table provides a reconciliation of GAAP operating loss to non-GAAP operating profit (in thousands):